 Searching for a way to jazz up breakfast?
 Something to put a smile on your guest’s face, encourage the kids to eat up, or add a little weekend pizazz to an everyday meal?
 Then we’ve got the purrfect story on how to organize a fundraiser for you!

-Inspired by a trip to Asia and a love of all things food (this lady runs a blog dedicated to eggs), Cindy Ho wasn’t expecting a joke between friends to become a runaway crowdfunding success.
+Inspired by a trip to Asia and a love of all things food, Cindy Ho wasn’t expecting a joke between friends to become a runaway crowdfunding success.
 But that’s exactly what happened when she launched her fun, cat-shaped egg mold on Kickstarter.
 Since she’s on track to smash her original $5000 target by a whopping 1400%, we thought it was high time we caught up with this crowdfunding whizz and tried to weasel some hot tips out of her.

 “This all started as a passion project with my egg food blog.”
 Cindy fills us in.
 “We talk about everything to do with eggs – recipes, how-to’s, videos – and, of course, we test lots of egg molds.
 None of which really lived up to expectations.”
 Or eggspectations (sorry, we couldn’t resist).
 “I designed my own, which went down very well with my friends, and thought I’d see if there was a wider interest out there by trying it out on Kickstarter.”